apache/spark/docs/sql-ref-syntax-aux-conf-mgmt-reset.md

 ### Examples
 {% highlight sql %}
--- Reset all the properties specific to the current session to their default values.
+-- Reset any runtime configurations specific to the current session which were set via the SET command to their default values.
 RESET;
 {% endhighlight %}